Is "warning: private attribute?" wrong?

 Doesn't sound great to me.

-#6 Updated by zzak (Zachary Scott) about 2 years ago
+#6 Updated by zzak (Zachary Scott) over 2 years ago

 - Status changed from Open to Closed

-#9 Updated by nagachika (Tomoyuki Chikanaga) almost 2 years ago
+#9 Updated by nagachika (Tomoyuki Chikanaga) about 2 years ago

 - Backport changed from 2.0.0: WONTFIX, 2.1: REQUIRED, 2.2: REQUIRED to 2.0.0: WONTFIX, 2.1: REQUIRED, 2.2: WONTFIX